 - 1. Apply at the Kingdom College website www.kingdomcollege.net.
 Complete online application and pay the nonrefundable application fee: \$25 for undergraduate students or \$35 for graduate students.
+(Exceptions to the application refund policy will need to be considered in some circumstances for Veterans Benefit recipients.)
 Read and sign the Statement of Faith. - 2.
-Request ACT, SAT, or CLT scores to be sent to Registrar's Office.
+Request ACT, SAT, or CLT scores to be sent to the Registrar's Office.
 Foreign students must submit a TOEFL score. - 3.
-Submit official high school and/or college transcripts directly to the Registrar's Office.
+Submit all official high school and/or college transcripts directly to the Registrar's Office.
+An official high school transcript is required for students with less than 12 hours of transferable academic credit, earning a 2.0 grade point average or higher.